Scania PRT-range: Scania XT

-Introduced in September 2017, the Scania XT is the first independently tailor-made rugged package for the entire cab range with endless configurations available.
+Introduced in September 2017, the Scania XT is sold in multiple configurations.
 Apart from its standard model, the XT features a steel bumper with which extended up to 150 millimetres, a protection shield, a towing device, high air intake and replaced standard side mirrors with reinforced ribbed rear view mirrors.
 It is certified for 40 tonnes, while enabling to pull other vehicles and equipment as well as to be towed when needed.
-Other features include slip proof steps, a power-adjustable dual-tone front seats embossed with a black leather, an orange stitching with "XT" logo, high-edge rubber mats, and further set apart from a number of exterior and interior options.
 Optional include an electronic braking system (EBS) with discs or drums, new two-leaf parabolic front springs and enlarged wheel housings to accommodate larger than normal wheel/tyre combinations, can be specified together with two different vertical exhaust stack options.
-The XT can also have two touchscreen infotainment systems – a 5-inch base version and a 7-inch premium version.
+The XT can also have touchscreen infotainment systems.
 Deliveries began in late 2017.